rclone/rclone/MANUAL.md

 ### Modified time ###

-The modified time is stored as metadata on the object as `X-Amz-Meta-Mtime` as floating point since the epoch accurate to 1 ns.
+The modified time is stored as metadata on the object as `X-Amz-Meta-Mtime` as floating point since the epoch, accurate to 1 ns.

 If the modification time needs to be updated rclone will attempt to perform a server side copy to update the modification if the object can be copied in a single part.